gtroch95/Discogs-pop-API/README.md

 ## Files:

-Discogs_pop.ipynb contains the initial code used to fetch data from Discogs, create and merge the separate subgenre data frames, and save the resulting dataframe to CSV
+- Discogs_pop.ipynb contains the initial code used to fetch data from Discogs, create and merge the separate subgenre data frames, and save the resulting dataframe to CSV.

-Pop_2015.csv, Pop_2016.csv, Pop_2017.csv, etc… are the 11 CSVs that were created from Discogs_pop.ipynb
+- Pop_2015.csv, Pop_2016.csv, Pop_2017.csv, etc… are the 11 CSVs that were created from Discogs_pop.ipynb.

-Pop_cleaned.csv is the merged CSV of all 10 years that was created using OpenRefine, with formatting cleaned
+- Pop_cleaned.csv is the merged CSV of all 10 years that was created using OpenRefine, with formatting cleaned.
+The file size is too large for the GitHub repository, but I'm looking for a workaround.

-Dataframe_visualization.ipynb contains the code used to create smaller dataframes from the CSV for visualization, as well as the code for the graphs
+- Dataframe_visualization.ipynb contains the code used to create smaller dataframes from the CSV for visualization, as well as the code for the final graphs.

+- format_graph.png, label_graph.png, wantshaves_label.png, wantshaves_format.png, 2025_label.png, 2025_format.png, and totalreleases.png are the graphs created for this project.